 We opened in 2002 and now house 10 artists.
-We are open Tuesday through Saturday, 11-5 PM, or by special appointments.
-We usually have six receptions per year starting with the FWADA Spring Gallery Night in late March.
-We host a summer show usually in late June or early July, our FWADA Fall Gallery Night Show in early September, Art and Words in late September, an Artists Night in October,and finally a Holiday Reception in early December.
+We are open Tuesday, Wednesday, Thursday & Saturday, 12-5:30 PM, and Fridays 12-4:00 PM or by special private appointments upon request.
+We usually host seven receptions per year starting with the annual “Valentines Reception in early February, and FWADA Spring Gallery Night in late March.
+We host a summer show usually in late June or early July, our FWADA Fall Gallery Night Show in early September Art and Words in late September, an Artists Night in November,and finally a Holiday Reception in early December.

 IN THE GALLERY NOW

 Greg Brown: The Versace Tie Series Original Versace ties incorporated into original Greg Brown painted stretched and framed canvases!
 Tuesday through Saturdays 12-5:30 PM

 “Work of Greg Brown”

 Greg Brown is a Dallas-base artist whose mission it is to bring the designs of Gianni Versace back to life through his own painted canvases.
 Greg was the Versace menswear specialist at Neiman Marcus in the 1990’s.
 After Gianni died in 1997, Greg started collecting the ties, which Gianni himself designed, which are now referred to a pre-death ties.
 Each painting has a Versace tie wrapped around and attached to the canvas to become one with the art.

 Over the past decade, Greg’s painting have been shown in various galleries in the United States, as well as the American Airlines’ Admirals Clubs in Miami and Chicago.
 Collectors continue to enjoy his designs and look forward to new ones.
 They are limited depending on the availability of the pre-death ties.

 Greg wants people to smile when looking at his works and remember the contribution Gianni Versace made to fashion and the art world!